aa-nadim/javascript/README.md

 ## Overview

 This repository contains JavaScript code for a vacation rental website.
-The code handles various functionalities, including search, guest management, an image gallery, sharing options, and more.
+The code handles various functionalities, including react option, guest management, an image gallery, sharing options, and more.

 ## Features